Skip to main content

 Mathematical calculations can be defined in Asite AppBuilder Designer when using the 'Calculated Value' controls only within the form design.

-Go to the properties panel of 'Calculated Value' control and click on icon corresponding to the 'Value' property.
+Go to the properties panel of the 'Calculated Value' control and click the icon corresponding to the 'Value' property.
 It will open a popup containing two tabs - 'System Field' and 'Calculated Field'.

-Click here to learn about 'System Field' function.
+Click here to learn about the 'System Field' function.

-Click on the second tab 'Calculated Field' which enables defining mathematical calculation.
+Click the second tab 'Calculated Field' which enables defining mathematical calculations.

-Now, you have an option to choose any of the method for calculation - a) Basic Calculation (Using 'Calculator' Option) or b) Advance Query (Using 'Edit' link).
+Now, you have the option to choose any of the calculation methods - a) Basic Calculation (Using the 'Calculator' Option) or b) Advance Query (Using the 'Edit' link).

 Please note here that calculation can be applied on values of numeric type only, hence a 'Textbox' field must allow integer or decimal values only for calculations to be applied on that particular field.
 Supported calculations include addition, subtraction, multiplication, sum and division.

-To understand how to apply calculation in a form design, lets take an example of below purchase order form containing product details, quantity and rate, along-with a specific tax rate for each product and a discount that is applicable on the grand total value basis the product total and the tax total.
+To understand how to apply calculation in a form design, let's take an example of the below purchase order form containing product details, quantity and rate, along with a specific tax rate for each product and a discount that is applicable on the 'Grand Total' value basis the product total and the tax total.

 Below are the steps to design such a form:

-2. In the 1st column, add a 'Textbox' field for user to enter serial number - having label as 'Serial Number' and field name as 'Serial_Number'.
+2. In the 1st column, add a 'Textbox' field for the user to enter the serial number - having the label as 'Serial Number' and field name as 'Serial_Number'.

 6. In the 5th column, we will multiply the 'Rate' and 'Quantity' integer values that will be input by the user and display the resulting value.

-To do this, add a 'Calculated Value' field named 'Basic_Price' and label as 'Basic Price ($)'.
-Here, click on icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, add a 'Calculated Value' field named 'Basic_Price' and label 'Basic Price ($)'.
+Here, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 Under the 'Calculations' option, go to the 'Select or Type' option.
 Here, select the field name 'Rate' and click 'Add Field'.